cf73/idisaved2/content/collections/pages/textperiences.md

         content:
           -
             type: text
-            text: 'The following images are form the course TexTperience-TexTperiment.'
+            text: 'The following images are from the course TexTperience-TexTperiment.'
     type: text
     enabled: true
   -